dirigiblelabs/curriculum-2017/SimeonGeorgiev/DocumentationTask/Documentation/DataStructure.md

 * Existing project in the Dirigible Web IDE.

 ## Context
 Data structure is a particular way of organizing and storing our data so that it can be accessed and modified efficiently.
-More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.[4]
+More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 ## Procedure
 1. Open **Dirigible Web IDE**.